ong8181/random-codes/02_RegularizedSmap/README.md

 - `method`: Specify method to make predictions (currently only "s-map" is valid).
 - `theta`: Nonlinearity parameter for S-map.
 - `regularized`: Specify whether regularized or standard S-map is used.
 - `lambda`: Tuning parameter for regularization.
-If lambda = 0, there will be no regularization.
+If `lambda = 0`, there will be no regularization.
+If `lambda = NULL`, optimal `lambda` is determined for each prediction using k-fold cross validation (currently this option is not recommended).
 - `alpha`: Tuning parameter for elastic net.
-If alpha = 0, ridge regression will be performed.
-If alpha = 1, lasso regression will be performed.
+If `alpha = 0`, ridge regression will be performed.
+If `alpha = 1`, lasso regression will be performed.
 - `random_seed`: Set this seed to reproduce results of the parallel computation mode.
-- `no_parallel`: If FALSE, then the computation will be parallel.
+- `no_parallel`: If `FALSE`, then the computation will be parallel.